-5G Chip Makers: 12 companies Leading the Research
+5G Chip Makers: 12 companies Leading the Semiconductor Market

 There are many companies participating in 5G chipset manufacturing, however, there are only four companies that are doing exceptionally well in the current times.
 However, considering that the 5G chipset market is yet to mature, there is a lot of space to grow for other companies.
 Over time, it is possible that we could observe drastic changes in the position of some of the semiconductor companies in the 5G chipset market.

-Currently, we are witnessing some really big acquisitions in the industry by companies to gain or strengthen their position in the 5G chipset market.
+Acquiring companies and startups can position a company from bottom to top.
+And currently, we are witnessing such types of big acquisitions in the industry by companies to gain or strengthen their position in the 5G chipset market.
 AMD’s acquisition of Xilinx for $35 billion is one such example.

-Join me as we have a look at the research and other activities of the 5G chip makers and find what 12 top companies are doing differently.
+So, let’s have a look at the research and other activities of the 5G chip makers and find what the top 12 companies are doing differently.

 But before we set on our path, let me tell you, my research revealed a lot more.
 On my quest to get a handle on the research activity and other variables by the players, I decided to explore every aspect and conduct detailed research on the 5G chipset domain, which resulted in a report.